TheBerkin/DocBro/README.md

 |------|-----------|
 |`-out [path]`|Specifies the path where the docs will be saved.|
 |`--slim`|Specifies that the docs will be combined into a single .md file.|

+## Compiling

+Docpal is written in C# 7 and requires Visual Studio 2017 to compile.